 PostgreSQL provides the standard SQL type boolean; see Table 8-19.
-The boolean type can have several states: "true", "false", and a third state, "unknown", which is represented by the SQL null value.
+The boolean type can have one of only two states: "true" or "false".
+A third state, "unknown", is represented by the SQL null value.

 Valid literal values for the "true" state are: